hliebert/hliebert.github.io/README.md

 # My website

-jekyll-scholar is not supported, requires manual build and publishing of separate gg-pages branch.
+Github pages does not support Jekyll plugins.
+The site requires a manual build of develop branch and publishing `_site_` on master.
+The process is automated using `rake`.